Search here...

 • If you want to stay in Old San Juan, book an Airbnb – there are a lot of great options for all price ranges.

-• If you prefer a hotel, try to find one near Isla Verde.
+• If you prefer a hotel, try to find one near Isla Verde or Condado.
 This is the nicest beach in San Juan and only a quick cab ride into Old San Juan.

 Leave a Comment OR Question Below!